hfomar-nafcs/Twilio-Notify-Client/README.md

 # Twilio Notify Client

-This Client uses the Twilio Notify API to sned Notifications using Powershell and Python!
+This Client uses the Twilio Notify API to send Notifications using Powershell and Python!

 TBD